 This shouldn't come as much of a surprise but don't underestimate the power of reading.
 Reading exposes you to new ideas and can influence and improve your mind.
 Being well-read not only improves your vocabulary but will also make you more articulate.

 Reading also improves your general knowledge making you more capable of holding interesting conversations.
-It expands your communication skills and develops your analytical skills and also exposes you to new ideas, and allows you to learn new skills.
+Reading expands your communication skills and develops your analytical skills and also exposes you to new ideas, and allows you to learn new skills.

 4. Food glorious food!